Quantum statistics and self-interference in extended colliders: Benchmark for extracting the true mutual statistics of particles

 Quantum particles mentioned here refers to the narrow wave packets of indistinguishable particles.
 Width of the wave packet controls the degree of the interference in the system.
 With extremely narrow wave packet ($\sqrt{\beta v \ell}/L \ll 1$), Eq.~\eqref{eq:varinwp}, there is no interference at all and we recover the classical particle results.
 In the proposed model of the extended collider, for quantum particles (narrow wave packets), we have, With narrow wave packets ($\sqrt{\beta v \ell}/L \ll 1$), Eq.~\eqref{eq:varinwp}, we are going to have,

 which can be understood from the fact that a wave packet from $S_1$ going to $D_2$ will have to travel an extra distance of half the loop size $(L/2)$, and with narrow wave packet, its interference with wave packet from $S_{1}$ to $D_{1}$ is very small and can be neglected.
-Therefore, the differences that we see in the probabilities is a result of difference in the level of interference.
+Therefore, the differences that we see in the probabilities is a result of difference in the level of interference coming from the size of the wave packet.
 The level of interference can be varied by changing the spatial width of the wave packet.